Machpelah Cemetery (Queens): Houdini's grave

 The Society of American Magicians performed a "broken wand" ritual on October 31, 1996, the anniversary of Houdini's death.
 This ritual in which a "magic wand" is broken symbolizes the end of the magician's power.

 The granite monuments of Houdini's sister, Gladys, and brother, Leopold, are missing.
 Some members of the society say they believe that Jacobson has hidden them, or worse, sold them off to collectors.
 "I have them," Jacobson has said.
 "They are broken."
 The Houdini grave site is no longer cared for by the Society of American Magicians, but by The Houdini Museum in Scranton, Pennsylvania.

 A bust of Harry Houdini was smashed or stolen four times from his family plot at Machpelah between 1975 and 1993.
 The Society of American Magicians gave up trying to replace it.
 Houdini was president of this society at the time of his death in 1926.
 On September 27, 2011, a group from the Harry Houdini Museum in Scranton secretly installed a reproduction of the bust, made from durable statuary cement.
 Among the group were Dorothy Dietrich and Dick Brookz, museum directors, and retired escape artist Stephen Moore.
 The officials of the cemetery and The Society, despite the unorthodox approach, stated they were pleased with the result.
-"When someone offers to repair something that's broken — in a charitable spirit — any cemetery would be thrilled," Jacobson cemetery director said.
+"When someone offers to repair something that's broken — in a charitable spirit — any cemetery would be thrilled," Jacobson, the cemetery director, said.